GideonBrimleaf/GideonBrimleaf.github.io/_posts/2020-06-15-deploying-alpas-app-to-heroku.md

 ## Problems with Running Migrations?
 ---

-The Heroku free tier may have memory limit issues when runnning migrations - follow on to this article for help.
+The Heroku free tier may have memory limit issues when running migrations - follow on to [this article](https://gideonbrimleaf.github.io/2020/06/17/running-migrations-on-heroku.html) for help.